gryphonshafer/exact-conf/README.md

 # DESCRIPTION

-[exact::conf](https://metacpan.org/pod/exact::conf) is a cascading merged application configuration extension for [exact](https://metacpan.org/pod/exact).
-It effectively is an integration of [Config::App](https://metacpan.org/pod/Config::App) with [exact](https://metacpan.org/pod/exact).
+[exact::conf](https://metacpan.org/pod/exact%3A%3Aconf) is a cascading merged application configuration extension for [exact](https://metacpan.org/pod/exact).
+It effectively is an integration of [Config::App](https://metacpan.org/pod/Config%3A%3AApp) with [exact](https://metacpan.org/pod/exact).
-Consult the [Config::App](https://metacpan.org/pod/Config::App) documentation for additional information.
+Consult the [Config::App](https://metacpan.org/pod/Config%3A%3AApp) documentation for additional information.
-See the [exact](https://metacpan.org/pod/exact) documentation for additional informatioh about extensions.
-The intended use of [exact::conf](https://metacpan.org/pod/exact::conf) is via the extension interface of [exact](https://metacpan.org/pod/exact).
+See the [exact](https://metacpan.org/pod/exact) documentation for additional information about extensions.
+The intended use of [exact::conf](https://metacpan.org/pod/exact%3A%3Aconf) is via the extension interface of [exact](https://metacpan.org/pod/exact).

     use exact -conf, -cli, -noutf8;